valhuber/safrs_310_rc2/readme.md

-This is to get the sample ALS app working with safrs 311, currently rc2.
+[This project](https://github.com/valhuber/safrs_310_rc2) is to get the sample ALS app working with safrs 311, currently rc2.

 > Suggestion: open this in GitHub using "Project View" (Shift + ".")